lipiecki/PostForecasts.jl/docs/src/examples.md

 ```julia
 qf = point2quant(pf, model, window, quantiles)
 ```
 will generate the series of quantile forecasts `qf` starting from the `window+1`-th point in the series of point forecasts `pf`.
-By default, the model is retrained before every prediction using the most recent `window` points.
-To train the model only once, on the first `window` points in the series, you can use the keyword argument `retrain=0`.
+By default, the postprocessing model is retrained before every prediction using the most recent `window` points.
+For details on alternative configurations, see the documentation of [`point2auqnt`](postprocess.md#From-point-to-probabilistic-forecasts).

 Quantile forecasts `qf` are now ready to be [evaluated](evaluation.md#Evaluation-metrics), [averaged](averaging.md#Forecast-Averaging) with other forecasts, [conformalized](postprocess.md#Conformalizing-probabilistic-forecasts) and [saved](loadsave.md#Loading-and-saving-forecasts).